 And if that were not enough to choose from, the November 2019 version of Adobe Photoshop has a new tool, named the Object Selection tool.

-How to Make an Image Transparent Background in Photoshop?
+How to Make a Background White in Photoshop

 This tool makes it easy to select a single object or part of an object in an image—for example, people, cars, furniture, pets, clothes, and more.